khelvn/GCP_Data_Engineering/README.md

 * Perform Foundational Data, ML, and AI Tasks in Google Cloud
 * Insights from Data with BigQuery
 * Build and Optimize Data Warehouses with BigQuery
+* Streaming Analytics into BigQuery
+* Share Data Using Google Data Cloud